gokulm/BoltOn/docs/mediator.md

 * `UnitOfWorkInterceptor`
 <br> This interceptor starts a transaction with an isolation level based on the interface like IQuery or ICommand etc., (mentioned above) that the request implements.
 This interceptor is enabled only if the request implements `IEnableUnitOfWorkInterceptor`

-You can create an interceptor by implementing `IInterceptor` interface, like [this](../optional/#interceptor).
+You could create an interceptor by implementing `IInterceptor` interface, like [this](../optional/#interceptor).
 If you want to enable or disable an interceptor based on a marker interface implementation, you can inherit `BaseRequestSpecificInterceptor<T>`

 **Note: **